itissid/Drop-PoT/README.md

 # What's in here?
 This is a framework, tools, libs that enables this [demo](https://github.com/itissid/drop_webdemo).
 It has
 1. An api(see ai.py) with OpenAI Api to ingest `events`(things that have attributes like date, time, address, pricing what have you) and extract structured data from it.
 2. There is a nifty little library that can help you generate stubs for the function call API for OpenAI.
-Given a Pydantic data model(TODO: Base class link) it can:
+Given a Pydantic data model inheriting from the [BaseClass](https://github.com/itissid/poc_drop_content_search/blob/b771ef7a96b091f98b554b8697a22a89fb346226/src/drop_backend/types/base.py#L4) it can:
   - Genenrate [code](https://github.com/itissid/Drop-PoT/blob/c982edda666fbf047db193f2b24a77dd6b2fa7a5/tests/integration/fixtures/schema/weather_event_schema.py) for the JsonSchema input to the OpenAI function API and [hooks it up](https://github.com/itissid/Drop-PoT/blob/c982edda666fbf047db193f2b24a77dd6b2fa7a5/src/drop_backend/lib/event_node_manager.py#L105-L124) with your Pydantic Model to [get](https://github.com/itissid/Drop-PoT/blob/c982edda666fbf047db193f2b24a77dd6b2fa7a5/src/drop_backend/lib/event_node_manager.py#L160) the function return value.
 All you have to do is:
     - 1: Create your base pydantic model like [here](https://github.com/itissid/Drop-PoT/blob/c982edda666fbf047db193f2b24a77dd6b2fa7a5/tests/integration/fixtures/weather_event.py#L23) and implement the function call and return whatever you want.
 For this project the I did not have to make the actual prescribed returned [AI function call](https://platform.openai.com/docs/api-reference/chat/create#chat-create-function_call), but instead but to [validate](https://github.com/itissid/Drop-PoT/blob/c982edda666fbf047db193f2b24a77dd6b2fa7a5/src/drop_backend/types/city_event.py#L90) the returned data from AI for the `event`, but you can call whatever function you want in the hooks provided.
     - 2: Once created you can wire it up as shown [here](https://github.com/itissid/poc_drop_content_search/blob/124d380e21439cf4f3f90ca617581bd774913dd8/tests/integration/test_message_to_api.py#L110) in the unit test to create an EventManager instance and pass it to the main [driver_wrapper](https://github.com/itissid/poc_drop_content_search/blob/b771ef7a96b091f98b554b8697a22a89fb346226/src/drop_backend/lib/ai.py#L140) instance that drives the AI.
     - 3: To improve your System prompts iteratively; there is an API called [InterrogativeProtocol](https://github.com/itissid/Drop-PoT/blob/main/src/drop_backend/lib/interrogation.py#L22).
 Think of it analogus to using `pdb` to introspect the code and fix it.
 Instead here you can interact with the AI like a chat if your initial prompt produced.
-  - I used many example stubs in the code like the following(this one was for tests):
+  - I dogfooded this library in my code and used many example stubs in the code, this one was for tests:
   ```
   Example for creating WeatherEvent base class and hook it to AI.